Krassnig/CodeDraw/INTRODUCTION.md

 ## Debugging CodeDraw and drawing instantly

 When debugging CodeDraw in Intellij, Intellij stops the entire Program including the CodeDraw window and your Code.
-To make Intellij only stop your Code and not make the CodeDraw window freeze when debugging follow these 4 steps:
+To make Intellij only stop your Code and not make the CodeDraw window freeze when debugging, follow these 4 steps:

 1. Set a breakpoint anywhere in your Code by left-clicking next to the line number.
 2. Right-click on the breakpoint.